-Digital will signing and storage are coming to British Columbia
+Digital will signing and storage is now legal in British Columbia

-What you need to know about making a will once Bill 21 comes into effect
+Everything need to know about making a will now that Bill 21 has come into effect in BC.

 British Columbia is the first Canadian province to pass legislation allowing for electronic signing, video witnessing, and digital storage of wills.
-When the laws come into effect, you will be able to complete your will completely online.
-At Willful we’re helping break down what this means, how it changes the current process, and how you can prepare for digital wills.
+The laws came into effect on December 1st, 2021, meaning you are now able to complete your will completely online.
+At Willful we’re helping break down what this means, how it changes the previous process, and how you can make your own digital will.

 What is Bill 21?